-Southwark Council is launching a new initiative to recruit local people for a Community Review Panel, which will comment on plans for future development on the Old Kent Road.
+In 2020 Southwark Council recruited a Community Review Panel to comment on plans for future development along the Old Kent Road.

 A 20-year programme of regeneration is underway along the full two miles of the Old Kent Road.
 Southwark Council's plans will change the street from an arterial road to a destination in its own right - a place for people to live, work and stay.
 The vision is based around a proposed extension to the Bakerloo Line, with stations on Old Kent Road, alongside new homes, jobs, schools, parks and community facilities.
 The plans will play a major part in tackling the Borough's housing crisis, delivering 20,000 new homes, 7,000 of which will be affordable including 5,000 at social rent.
 Regeneration will also double the 9,000 jobs already located along the Old Kent Road.